samba-rgb/AIDE/README.md

 aide aide-list    # See all aides and entry counts aide task-list    # See all tasks with metadata
 ```

+## Advanced Features

+### Fuzzy Matching
+Aide uses TF-IDF based fuzzy matching for task and aide names:
+- Typos are automatically corrected with user confirmation
+- Similar names are suggested when exact matches aren't found
+- Threshold-based matching ensures relevant suggestions

+### Timestamped Entries
+All content added to aides is automatically timestamped:
+- Helps track when entries were created
+- Useful for logs and historical data
+- Searchable by content and timestamp

 ## Contributing